 You can find yoga bricks just about anywhere.
 Your local bookstore or athletic gear shop may have them on display.

-- purple foam block for about $11.00 to purchase in-store or online.
+- Barnes and Noble has a purple foam block for about $11.00 to purchase in-store or online.
 It's eligible for free shipping with $25 orders.